particle-iot/docs/docs/connect.md

 - Closing your mobile app and re-opening it
 - Un-plugging the Spark Core and plugging it back in
 - Clear the Spark Core's memory of Wi-Fi networks by holding the MODE button for 10 seconds.
 After 3 seconds, the light should start flashing blue; after 10 seconds, it should do a quick burst of blue flashes.
 That means the memory has been cleared.
+- Restoring the Spark Core's firmware to the factory default.
+Getting this right can be tricky, see [this video](https://community.spark.io/t/how-to-do-a-factory-reset/2579) for illustration.

 ## STEP 4: Check your router settings